Jayjay-lv/Encryption-Project/Jayjay_standups.md

 Ive continued working on implementing the styling, Ive made a lot of progress and all that is left is to add a few things to the render and merge it with kobies code.

+## 5-17-19

+Miles found a router method to make the encryptions appear on different pages with my assistance

+we will continue to polish our page next class

+blocker might be making the page run smoothly seeing as their are some aspects of the router implementaion that was are unsure of what they do